sapalas1/remote-configs/README.md

 # BlockWallet - Remote Configuration

-This repository is meant for storing BlockWallet's extension remote configuration.
-Every change included here, will have direct impact on BlockWallet's extension production environment.
+This repository stores BlockWallet's extension remote configuration.
+Every change included here will directly impact BlockWallet's extension production environment.

 ### Packages
-  - Provider: Store configurations related to the injecetable BlockWallet's provider to improve compatibility between the extension and the DApps.
+  - Provider: Store configurations related to the injectable BlockWallet's provider to improve compatibility between the extension and the DApps.

 ### How to contribute

 In order to make changes to the configuration, you will have to submit a PR to the main branch with the desired changes you want to introduce.
-Every package have a brief explanation of you should proceed to introduce changes to the current configuration.
+Every package contains a brief explanation of how you should proceed to introduce changes to the current configuration.